EXP-00/IBSchool_notes/Bounties.md

 3. [x] summary of story through timeline view and player view.
 4. [x] how does dramatic elements respond with mechanics.
 How was this mechanic decided? what was the fail process
 5. [x] summary of other game mechanics as well
+6. [ ] port to figma
-6. [ ] process of making: art, music, code. (notable) what makes this special? what does this game have that flappy bird does not?
+7. [ ] process of making: art, music, code. (notable) what makes this special? what does this game have that flappy bird does not?
 8. [ ] video

 ## Code